mmphego/mmphego.github.io/_posts/2020-12-30-2020-In-Retrospective.md

 - The sudden change of environment from working in the office and working from home with my wife and 2 kids at home, I had mental health issues, Dude it wasn't fun!!!
 - One of my goals was to exercise at least 3 times a week, this didn't go well for obvious reasons my health deteriorated.
 - Struggled to split time between learning, working and spending time with my family.
-- I felt burnout during lockdown which causes me a lot of stress and sleeps deprivation; but looking on the bright-side I learned new skills while up all night ;-)
+- I felt burnout during the COVID19 lockdown which caused me a lot of stress and sleeps deprivation; but looking on the bright-side I learned new skills while up all night ;-)
 - The list goes on and on ...